 But what about the great testimonials?

-I found out that the picture of the elderly couple is from stock photo and are used on around 170 other websites.
+I found out that the picture of the elderly couple is a stock photo and is used on many websites.
 The picture of the young is from a photographer's website from the portfolio and is a picture of an actress called Danielle – on SurveyDen her name is Crystal.

 After looking into this, I do not feel that the testimonials on SurveyDen are worth much and it is a very bad sign when a survey site uses stock photos for testimonials like this, in my opinion.

 The first big red flag is that it cost money to join.
 As mentioned before both in this review and in many other articles on my site, you should never pay to join a survey site.